Jemaine Clement: Film and television

 Clement has been involved in award-winning radio work.
 In 1999, Clement was a Radio Awards Winner as writer for Trashed, for Channel Z, Wellington.
 In 2000, he was given a Special Radio Awards Commendation for The Sunglass Store.

 Besides his television work on Flight of the Conchords, Clement was a writer and cast member of the television shows Skitz and Tellylaughs in New Zealand.
 Clement, with fellow Conchord member Bret McKenzie, guest starred as a pair of camp counselors in "Elementary School Musical", the season premiere of the 22nd season of The Simpsons, which aired on 26 September 2010.

 Clement also played the role of a prisoner in a Russian gulag in the 2014 film Muppets Most Wanted, a sequel to The Muppets (2011).

 Clement was featured as one of 2008's "100 Sexiest People" in a special edition of the Australian magazine Who.
 Fellow Conchord member McKenzie appeared on the same list.

 In 2015, Clement voiced a "mind-reading fart" on an episode of the Adult Swim animated series Rick and Morty, where he performed the song "Goodbye Moonmen".
 Clement also starred in the independent film, People Places Things, which received positive reviews.

 In 2016, Clement lent his voice to Tamatoa, a giant coconut crab, in the Disney animated film Moana, both in English, and the Māori dub.
 He based the character's voice on that of David Bowie.

 In 2017, Clement played Oliver Bird in the FX TV series Legion.
 He also voiced Sauron in The Lego Batman Movie.
+In 2019, Clement played the role of a musician in the Belgian film Patrick.
+His character, a touring musician visiting a naturist camp, was one of the few characters in full clothes for the duration of the film.

 Personal life

-Clement's family did not have a car when he was a boy, and as a result he has never learnt to drive.
+Clement's family did not have a car when he was a boy, and as a result he has never learned to drive.
 In August 2008, Clement married his longtime girlfriend, theatre actress and playwright Miranda Manasiadis.
-Their son, Sophocles Iraia, was born in October 2008 in New York City and is named after Manasiadis's Greek great-grandfather Sophocles, and Clement's great-great-great grandfather Iraia Te Ama-o-te-rangi Te Whaiti.
+Their son, Sophocles Iraia, was born in October 2008 in New York City and is named after Manasiadis's Greek great-grandfather Sophocles, and Clement's ancestor Iraia Te Ama-o-te-rangi Te Whaiti.
 They live in Wellington.